Build a retaining wall

 No development application required

-If your proposed retaining wall does not meet these requirements then a development application will be required.
+If your proposed retaining wall does not meet these requirements, you may need a development application.
+Contact Council for advice specific to your retaining wall.

 Other circumstances when a development application may be required